 S-57 Geo Object: Continental Shelf area (COSARE) (A)

-S-101 Geo Feature: Continental Shelf Area (S) (S-101 DCEG Clause 16.13)
+S-101 Geo Feature: Continental Shelf Area (C,S) (S-101 DCEG Clause 16.14)

 All instances of encoding of the S-57 Object class COSARE and its binding attributes will be converted automatically to an instance of the S-101 Feature type Continental Shelf Area during the automated conversion process.

+The following additional requirements for S-57 attribution must be noted:

+Curve has been introduced as an allowable geometric primitive for Continental Shelf Area in S-101, thus removing the requirement to encode a “very narrow area” instance of COSARE in S-57 in order to indicate a linear feature.
+While a suitably configured converter may be capable of creating a Curve feature during the automated conversion process (for example along one of the long edges or approximating the centreline of the “very narrow area”), Data Producers will be required to evaluate their converted S-101 data and amend these Features as required.

 Exclusive Economic Zones